moranpol/Minesweeper/README.md

-# Getting Started with Create React App
+# Minesweeper project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A Minesweeper game using React and JavaScript.

 ## Available Scripts